4 years full-time

 For those wishing to take different career paths, the transferable skills you'll develop are highly valuable.
 Mathematics, programming, team working and technical management are sought after in a huge range of sectors, from media to financial services.
 Recent employers have included Jaguar Land Rover, Gooee, Sky, ARM, BBC, BT and Network Rail.
-Find out more about our graduate destinations and graduate profiles.
+Find out more about our and .

 |BTEC National Extended Diploma||DDD from the BTEC National Extended Diploma in any subject plus A level Maths grade A. DD from the BTEC National Diploma in any subject plus A level Maths grade A. If you are studying for a different combination of A levels and BTEC qualifications please contact us for advice.|